 As well as learning a modern foreign language whilst at school, the children are also involved in other global work, either with our partner schools or through the curriculum which aims to help prepare them for living in a multicultural world.
 We regularly have visits from people from around the world, e.g. The Pearl Africa choir.
 We are currently involved with a European Comenius project.

 The school’s approach is to integrate P.S.H.E. within the normal school curriculum and to invite external experts into school to discuss P.S.H.E. issues as appropriate, e.g. road safety, nutrition, sex education, ―Stranger Danger, racism etc. We have also adopted Shropshire Council’s ‘Respect Yourself, Eat Better, Move More, Relationship and Sex Education’ programme;

 SEAL is the programme we use designed to support children‘s social and emotional learning, helping to develop qualities such as self-awareness, motivation and empathy towards others.

 At St George’s, we employ a variety of teaching methods to ensure Religious Education is a lively, active subject.
 These include discussions, recording, drama, art, music, the use of artefacts, stories, visits and periods of stillness and reflection.
 We include activities that challenge pupils, promote independent enquiry, develop thinking, enable collaboration and also opportunities for pupils to organise and reflect upon their own learning.

-Our Religious Education plan follows the Shropshire Agreed Syllabus, focusing on Christianity and other major religions.
+Our Religious Education plan follows the Herefordshire Agreed Syllabus, focusing on Christianity and other major religions.
 Where possible we want our pupils to have opportunities to encounter local faith communities through visits to places of worship and assemblies led by members of local faith groups.